Transforma logo

 Government policies to ensure sufficient charging infrastructure and drive EV adoption

-This subsection discusses how various governments across the globe are heavily spending to promote higher adoption of EVs (like the US government allocating USD7.5 billion from its USD1 trillion infrastructure bill to build a network of 500,000 charging stations across the country by 2030).
+This subsection discusses how various governments across the globe are heavily spending to promote higher adoption of EVs.
+For instance, the US government allocating USD7.5 billion from its USD1 trillion infrastructure bill to build a network of 500,000 charging stations across the country by 2030.

 Public EV charging stations provide new revenue streams to businesses